 In fiscal 2008, the Company began granting performance-based options under its 2003 Plan to key employees and executives whose vesting is contingent upon service and meeting various business unit, segment and company-wide performance goals, including adjusted earnings before taxes and net controllable assets.
 The options are granted at the then-current market price, except for 4.4 million shares that were granted at prices significantly above the grant date market price.
 The options contingently vest up to 20% each year over the following 5 years dependent upon the achievement of the target performance measures and have contractual lives of 6 years.
 Of the options granted in fiscal 2008, approximately 216,000 options scheduled to possibly vest in each of fiscal years 2009 and 2010 were amended and were only subject to service vesting conditions.
 If any of the options subject to the performance target measurements do not vest on any particular vesting date because the Company, segment and/or business unit performance has not been achieved, such options will vest and become exercisable if at the end of the following fiscal year, the cumulative target for that later fiscal year has been achieved.
 The fair value of each performance-based option granted was estimated on the date of grant using the same option valuation model used for options granted as service vesting only.
 We currently estimate the performance-based options are probable of achievement and are recording the related expense over the estimated service period.
 In fiscal 2011, 100% of the performance options granted in fiscal 2010 that were eligible to vest in fiscal 2011 had vested.
 In fiscal 2011, approximately 97%, on a cumulative basis, of the performance options granted in fiscal 2009 that were eligible to vest in fiscal 2011 had vested.
+In fiscal 2011, approximately 99%, on a cumulative basis, of the performance options granted in fiscal 2008 that were eligible to vest in fiscals 2009 through fiscal 2011 had vested.
 To the extent Company goals are not achieved, the amount of stock-based compensation recognized in the future will be adjusted.